Vouch

 **Vouching** indicates a high degree of trust.

-In Ethos you vouch by staking Ethereum in an Ethos profile, a wallet address, or a social attestation.
+In Ethos you vouch by staking $WHUF, the network's native token, in an Ethos profile, a wallet address, or a social attestation.
 This fundamental core mechanism is how Ethos captures a network of trusted relationships.
 It represents the extent to which you are supported by allies and supporters, and thus strongly impacts credibility.

 ### Financial Stakes

-Vouching, unlike [review](https://whitepaper.ethos.network/ethos-mechanisms/review "mention"), requires a backing asset: staked Ethereum (and in the future, other ERC-20 and yield bearing assets).
+Vouching, unlike [Review](/ethos-mechanisms/review.md), requires a backing asset: staked $WHUF.
 This forces you to choose how you would allocate your trust and in what amounts and ratios.
 Does your entire network get equal trust, or would you vouch for some more than others?

 However, the person you vouch DOES NOT HAVE DIRECT CONTROL over the backing asset.
 They cannot withdraw, spend, or re-allocate those staked funds.